When parents say they have a child who is terrible at writing, it’s hard to know what they mean.

 Combine style with skill!

-Your kids will:
+Your middle schoolers will:

 - Indulge wild word play